Looks like your cart is empty. Compare Travel Backpacks

 The Outbreaker daypack, on the other hand, packs flat.
 When you're ready to head to the airport, pack the daypack in your carry on for one bag travel.
 It won't take up space in your luggage like most backpacks.

 Minaal's Daily Bag comes with a rain cover.
-Rain covers aren't a terrible choice - in fact, our original travel backpack used a rain cover.
+Rain covers aren't a terrible choice.
+Tortuga has offered rain covers at various points in our history.

 We designed the Outbreaker Daypack to keep your stuff dry in a downpour without a rain cover.
 Waterproof sailcloth and coated YKK zippers will protect whatever you pack inside, even in wet weather.
 No digging around for a rain cover required.